Create Kubernetes Site

 -

 Allow traffic from and to the Distributed Cloud public IP addresses to your network and allowlist related domain names.
-See Firewall and Proxy Server Allowlist Reference guide for the list of IP addresses and domain names.
+See F5 Customer Edge IP Address and Domain Reference for Firewall or Proxy Settings guide for the list of IP addresses and domain names.

 -